mattl/dbx/community.md

 <h3>Mantic Forum</h3>
 <a href="http://manticforum.com/forum/dreadball-the-futuristic-sports-game/dreadball-xtreme"><img src="../img/forum.png" class="pull-left img-responsive " /></a>
 <p>A community run forum, written by the fans for the fans!
-This is led by our elite team 0f Pathfinders, some of our most brilliant and dedicated hobbyists, and is a great place to discuss tactics, team selection, what’s going on and what you want to see!
+Led by our elite team of Pathfinders, our Forum is a great place to discuss tactics, team selection, what’s going on and what you want to see!
 </p>
 <a class="btn btn-danger" href="http://manticforum.com/forum/dreadball-the-futuristic-sports-game/dreadball-xtreme">Click Here</a>
 </div>